EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 ```

 ### Adding Business Logic
-Now we implement the business logic for various methods like adding invoice item, updating invoice item etc. as well as calculate the various dynamic amounts.
+Now we implement the business logic for various methods, like adding an invoice item, updating an invoice item, etc. as well as calculating the various dynamic amounts.
-Following methods add invoice item to the invoice, which can be rendered on the UI as line item.
-User then can update the line item's rate and quantity, which calls `updateLinetItem` to udpate the invoice item data.
+The following methods add an invoice item as a line item to the invoice, which can be rendered on the UI as a line item.
+Then, the user can update the line item's rate and quantity, which calls `updateLinetItem` to update the invoice item data.
 ```typescript
     /**
      * Add a line item to the invoice line items array